agsb/f2u/README.md

      Can not run into a Atmega8 with 8k flash.

-## 4. In this F2U implementation for ATMEGA8, there is no use of call, return, pop and push
+## 4. In this F2U implementation for ATMEGA8,

+  there is no use of call, return, pop and push
-  note: using AVR pseudo 16 bit registers X (26 27) as DS data stack, Y (28 29) as RP return stack,
-        Z (30 31) as generic memory pointer ISP for sram and flash, and generic work (24 25), top of DS (22, 23), second of DS (20, 21), instruction register IR (18 19) for branch and link, in all instructions, first argument are destiny register

-there are 2 versions of inner interpreter
+ there are 2 versions of inner interpreter, using AVR pseudo 16 bit registers.
+In all instructions, first argument are destiny register.

+WARNING: those inner interpreters only works for program memory (flash), due specific address flash memory squema for AVRs using lpm

-1) the inner interpreter with only pull and push at return stack
+## _The inner interpreter (1) with only pull and push at return stack._

     ;
-    ; WARNING: this inner still only works for program memory (flash) ;
+    ; inner interpreter pull/push only
+    ;

     _ends:
      ; does nothing and mark as primitive nop

     _exit:
      ; pull isp from rsp
      ld r31, Y+